MSc Energy for Smart Cities (EIT InnoEnergy)

 Energy for Smart Cities at KTH

-- An open, analytical, problem-solving mind with the ability to present ideas and innovative solutions in a structured way
+- Communications skills that allow you to discuss ideas with a non-technical audiences and to present ideas and innovative solutions in a structured way

-- Executive, management and entrepreneurial skills and an understanding where and how to apply them
+- Executive, management and entrepreneurial skills and an understanding where and how to use them